TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/perl/how-to-run-the-solution.md

 As usual, we can try the solution using an online Perl interpreter.
 All we have to do is drop the code into the editor and hit run.

 As an alternative, we can always run Perl locally.
-First, we’ll need to get the latest version of Perl from the official website.
+First, we'll need to get the latest version of Perl from the official website.
 After that, we should probably get a copy of the solution.
 Assuming Perl is now in our path, we can get to work: